EnterpriseDB/tpa/docs/src/platform-bare.md

 # bare(-metal servers)

-Set `platform: bare` in config.yml
+Set `platform: bare` in `config.yml`.

-This platform is meant to support any server that is accessible via SSH, including bare-metal servers as well as already-provisioned servers on any cloud platform (including AWS).
+This platform is meant to support any server that's accessible by way of SSH, including bare-metal servers as well as already-provisioned servers on any cloud platform (including AWS).

-You must define the IP address(es) and username for each target server:
+You must define the IP addresses and username for each target server:

 ```yaml
 instances: